Things to do nearby Cherry Tree Cottage

 Cherry Tree is well placed to make the most of the Georgian town of Cockermouth, the beautiful Solway Coast and glorious Lakeland mountains too.
 Why not pack a picnic and venture to lovely Crummock Water for a paddle or even a swim?
 It's a picturesque gem of a lake surrounded by mountain grandeur.
 Take a stroll into Cockermouth for a meal at one of the many eateries or to take a tour and tasting at the Jennings Brewery.
 Alternatively grab some fish and chips from Allonby's legendary chippie, "The Codfather", and enjoy them while watching a Solway sunset.

 Bassenthwaite Lake is one of the largest lakes in the Lake District and forms part of a wetland nature reserve.
 It is a particularly tranquil part of north Lakeland with Skiddaw towering above it.
 Members of Bassenthwaite Sailing Club are the only ones allowed to launch boats on the lake, so you can be sure of a tranquil setting.
 The lake contains salmon, trout, pike, perch, minnow, dace, ruffe, eel, and roach.
-You can obtain a fishing license at the Tourist Information and Post Office in nearby Keswick.
+The picturesque River Derwent is also a popular choice for anglers.
+You can obtain a fishing license at the Tourist Information in Cockermouth and Post Office in nearby Keswick.

 Whinlatter Forest Park rises above the lake: it has a visitor centre and tearoom perched high in the woods with a delightful veranda that is frequented by bird.
 You could spend the whole day here; there is a Go Ape! high ropes course, play areas, forest trails (for cycling and walking) suitable for all abilities and ages, and Segway tours.
 There are also purpose-built mountain bike routes.
 Bikes can be hired in the forest or in Keswick where there are two bike shops.